19 Best Medium Sized Dog Breeds for Apartment Living Skip to content

 Bull Terrier

-With appropriate socialization and training he is an excellent family pet.
+Get the socialization and training right and he is an excellent family pet.

-The Bull Terrier is a high energy dog, so daily exercise is essential and necessary.
-He also needs to be in the company of his family, so it is not a good outdoor dog.
+The Bull Terrier runs on a full tank, so daily exercise is non-negotiable.
+He also needs to be near his people, which rules him out as a backyard-only dog.

 6. Chinese Shar-Pei